 This means that all your comments and messages from various accounts (and ad campaigns) can be found in one view.
 No more switching between tabs, accounts, and ad campaigns to manage your social media interactions.

-The tool also comes with an Auto-Moderation feature to help you set up automated replies to the most common types of messages.
+The tool also comes with a social media automation feature to help you set up automated replies to the most common types of messages.

 Social Media Management Made Easier

 Analytics, reporting, scheduling, and more automated solutions for your socials.
-Try NapoleonCat and save 90% of your time spent on your marketing tasks.
-Try it for free:
+Try NapoleonCat and save tons of your time spent on your marketing tasks.